 Cash and cash equivalents and marketable securities include investments in money market funds that invest in U.S. government securities that are valued using quoted market prices.
-Accordingly, money market funds and government funds are categorized as Level 1 as of March 31, 2019 and December 31, 2018.
-There were no transfers between fair value measurements levels during the three months ended March 31, 2019 or 2018.
+Accordingly, money market funds and government funds are categorized as Level 1 as of June 30, 2019 and December 31, 2018.
+There were no transfers between fair value measurements levels during the three or six months ended June 30, 2019 or 2018.

-The carrying amounts reflected in the balance sheets for prepaid expenses and other current assets, accounts payable, and accrued expenses approximate their fair values at March 31, 2019 and December 31, 2018, due to their short-term nature.
-The Company believes the terms of the loan payable reflect current market conditions for an instrument with similar terms and maturity, therefore the carrying value of the Company's debt approximates its fair value based on Level 2 of the fair value hierarchy.
+The carrying amounts reflected in the balance sheets for prepaid expenses and other current assets, accounts payable, and accrued expenses approximate their fair values at June 30, 2019 and December 31, 2018, due to their short-term nature.

 Upon the completion of the IPO, the Company's outstanding warrant to purchase preferred stock converted into a warrant to purchase common stock and the Company reclassified the fair value of the warrant to additional paid-in capital.
-As of March 31, 2019, the warrant is currently exercisable for 7,614 shares of the Company's common stock at an exercise price of \$3.94 per share.
+As of June 30, 2019, the warrant is currently exercisable for 7,614 shares of the Company's common stock at an exercise price of \$3.94 per share.